Necessity of Superposition of Macroscopically Distinct States for Quantum Computational Speedup: Indices of Superposition of Macroscopically Distinct States

-The present definition of $p$ contains those of the previous works, Refs.~\cite{SM02,MSS05,MS06,SS05}, as special cases.
-In fact, Refs.~\cite{SM02,MSS05,MS06} treated homogeneous states, for which $| \psi(L+1) \rangle$ was simply defined as the enlarged state of $| \psi(L) \rangle$.
+The present definition of $p$ contains those of the previous works, refs.~\citen{SM02,MSS05,SS05} and \citen{MS06}, as special cases.
+In fact, refs.~\citen{SM02,MSS05} and \citen{MS06} treated homogeneous states, for which $| \psi(L+1) \rangle$ was simply defined as an enlarged state of $| \psi(L) \rangle$.
 For example, when $| \psi(L) \rangle = |00 \cdots 0 \rangle + |11 \cdots 1 \rangle$ with $L$ sites, then $| \psi(L+1) \rangle = |000 \cdots 0 \rangle + |111 \cdots 1 \rangle$ with $(L+1)$ sites.
 According to the present general definition of $p$, such a case corresponds to a family whose members for each $L$ are identical, i.e., $| \psi_\nu(L) \rangle = | \psi(L) \rangle$ for all $\nu$.
-Moreover, Ref.~\cite{SS05} treated energy eigenstates of homogeneous chaotic systems.
+Moreover, ref.~\citen{SS05} treated energy eigenstates of homogeneous chaotic systems.
 Since {\em each} energy eigenstate is {\em inhomogeneous} spatially, this case is different from the case of homogeneous states.
 According to the present definition of $p$, it corresponds to a family composed of all energy eigenstates in a certain energy interval.
-Therefore, $p$ defined here is a natural generalization of $p$ of the previous works, Refs.~\cite{SM02,MSS05,MS06,SS05}.
+Therefore, $p$ defined here is a natural generalization of $p$ of refs.~\citen{SM02,MSS05,SS05} and \citen{MS06}.

-The physical meaning of the present $p$ is basically the same as the $p$ of these previous works.
-That is, almost every state of a family with $p=2$ contains superposition of states with macroscopically distinct values of some additive operator(s) \cite{SM02,MSS05,MS06,SS05}.
+The physical meaning of the present $p$ is basically the same as the $p$ of the previous works mentioned.
+That is, as explained in Appendix \ref{app:p}, almost every state of a family with $p=2$ is a superposition of states with macroscopically distinct values of some additive operator(s) \cite{SM02,MSS05,MS06,SS05}.
 We call such an additive operator(s) a {\em macroscopically-fluctuating additive operator(s)} of the state (or family).
 For example, when $| \psi_\nu(L) \rangle = |00 \cdots 0 \rangle + |11 \cdots 1 \rangle$ for all $\nu$ then its macroscopically-fluctuating additive operator is $\sum_l \hat{\sigma}_z(l)$, which corresponds to the $z$ component of the total magnetization of a magnetic substance.
 Since additive operators are macroscopic dynamical variables \cite{SM02,SM05}, two (or more) states are macroscopically distinct from each other if they have macroscopically distinct values of an additive operator.
-Therefore, one can state definitely that a state with $p=2$ contains superposition of macroscopically distinct states.
+Therefore, one can definitely state that a state with $p=2$ is a superposition of macroscopically distinct states.

-To illustrate how $p$ is useful and necessary for identifying such superposition, we give a few simple examples in Appendix \ref{app:examples_homogeneous}.